Install glpkg installer (one-time setup)

 logsession-monitor

-logsession-monitor is a web-based tool for real-time monitoring of Claude Code session status.
-It tracks multiple sessions simultaneously and detects status changes.
+logsession-monitor is a unified CLI for real-time monitoring of Claude Code sessions.
+It provides both a web-based dashboard and terminal-based monitoring modes.

 Installation